-4.4.1 Council rates
+3.4.1 Council rates

-Local Council rates levied on Wellington Electricity are included in our prices to End-Consumers and are passed through at cost.
+Local Council rates levied on Wellington Electricity are included in our prices to end-consumers and are passed through at cost.

-4.4.2 Regulatory levies
+3.4.2 Regulatory levies

-Levies from the Commerce Commission, Electricity Authority and Utilities Disputes Ltd are included in our prices to End-Consumers and are passed through at cost.
+Levies from the Commerce Commission, Electricity Authority and Utilities Disputes Ltd are included in our prices to end-consumers and are passed through at cost.

-4.4.3 Fire and Emergency levies
+3.4.3 Fire and Emergency levies

-Fire and Emergency Management New Zealand (FENZ) levies are included in our prices to End-Consumers and are passed through at cost
+Fire and Emergency New Zealand (FENZ) levies are included in our prices to end-consumers and are passed through at cost.

-4.4.4 Other recoverable costs
+3.4.4 Other recoverable costs

-Other recoverable costs include items such as regulatory wash-ups and incentives which are allowed to be recovered or passed back through prices under the DPP.
+Other recoverable costs include regulatory wash-ups and incentives which are recovered or passed back through prices.
+The inclusion of recoverable costs are provided for by the DPP.

-4.5 Specifying the Electricity Distribution Network
+3.5 Specifying the electricity distribution network

-The Transmission Grid Exit Point (GXP) determines the location of the Electricity Distribution Network that End-Consumers are supplied from.
+The Transmission Grid Exit Point (GXP) determines the location of the Electricity Distribution Network that end-consumers are supplied from.
 GXP means the point on the electricity transmission system at which the distribution network is connected to the Transmission grid.
 The GXPs on the Wellington Network are shown in Figure 1 below.